bcgov/wps-research/data/bill/batch_fire_mapping_web/README.md

 - Save updates in-memory for the current server session (not written to disk).

 **Other features**:
+- **PDF Report** button: generates a PDF report of all accepted fires and downloads it to your local device.
 - **Admin** button (admin only): opens the admin dashboard.
 - **Logout** button: clears session, returns to login page.
 - Status badges: green = accepted, blue = mapped, yellow = ready, gray = pending, red = error.